Barnaby Festival takes place throughout Macclesfield, a market town nestling in the foothills of the Peak District.

 Where to Stay

 There is limited accommodation in the town centre during festival time, so early booking is recommended.
-Elsewhere in the town and surrounding countryside, there is a variety of B&Bs, inns, country house hotels and self catering accommodation.
+Elsewhere in the town and surrounding countryside, there are a variety of B&Bs, inns, country house hotels and self catering accommodation.

 Get details of accommodation options from the Visit Cheshire website or Macclesfield Visitor Information Centre 01625 378123 (summer opening hours) Mon-Fri 9am-5pm, Sat 10am-4pm and 10am-3pm on Treacle Market Sundays.